ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 In general, there are two ways to request resources on the command line:
-1. Interactively: You request access to a compute node where you can type in commands in real time, the same way you would on your local workstation.
+1. **Interactively:** You request access to a compute node where you can type in commands in real time, the same way you would on your local workstation.
    You may have to wait in the queue to access a compute node interactively.

-2. Job submission: You write a list of instructions and send them off the queue in a job submission script, which are executed without you actively typing in commands.
-You may have to wait in the queue for your job to start executing, but it will execute automatically when resources are available.
+2. **Job submission:** You write a list of instructions (commands to execute) and the resources you need for the commands in a *job submission script*.
+   You then submit your request to the scheduler which will determine when your job begins You may have to wait in the queue for your job to begin, but it will execute automatically when resources are available.

 There is an additional way to access compute resources on MASSIVE with